 A big plus point is the packaging, which is sturdy and is delivered intact.
 However, it only comes in two packs that are 2 kgs, which can be a lot, especially if you are a small family.
 So the best way to store it would be to empty its contents into a zip lock bag or an airtight container and then place it in the refrigerator.
 This would help keep the paste moist.

 Having said that, any paste of miso is healthy, gluten-free, and fully vegan.
-And it is a preferable option for those who want to give in to their food cravings without feeling any guilt.
+It is a preferable option for those who want to give in to their food cravings without feeling any guilt.